How Much Does it Cost to Remove a Popcorn Ceiling?

-Popcorn Ceiling Removal Costs
+Average Cost of Popcorn Ceiling Removal and Refinishing

 Overview of Popcorn Ceiling Removal and Refinishing

 Popcorn ceiling is a name given to any type of textured ceiling, and are commonly called a stucco ceiling or acoustic ceiling as well.
 Removing a popcorn ceiling is done when updating a home’s décor or when the ceiling needs repair.
 Perhaps you’re just tired of looking at a dingy ceiling that is impossible to clean and includes crevices and texturing that collect dust.
+Be prepared though, during the removal process the dust is going to be much worse for a few days.

 This popcorn ceiling removal price guide covers all potential solutions and their costs.
 The table above shows average costs, and they are broken down below.
 Cost factors and potential extra costs are included.
 Prices from around the Web are listed below, and homeowners that have hired pros for this project share their textured ceiling removal cost.